Advice and links about maintaining pipe organs and replacing them

 Suitable organ builders

 PCCs should always use a suitable, professional organ builder for both routine tuning/maintenance and any additional work.
 The DAC can provide the names of a range of suitable organ builders on request.
-For organs of historic or artistic significance, the organ builder should be accredited to the Institute of British Organ Building (IBO), link below.
+For organs of historic or artistic significance, the organ builder should be accredited to the Institute of British Organ Building (IBO).

 Care of pipe organs